Statistics: 7.2 miles, 760′ ascent, 1228′ descent.

 This day began with a yummy breakfast which included homemade granola and jams prepared by our host, Lindsey, at Cleeve Hill Hotel.
-Then, to return to the Cotswold Way, Lindsey directed us to a short cut, bid us good-bye and we were on our way.
+After this great start to the day, she directed us to a short cut back to the Cotswold Way, bid us good-bye and we were on our way.
 The short cut took us straight up the hill behind the hotel to the top of Cleeve Hill and the Cleeve Hill Golf Course.

 We walked along the course, skirting its many pits, cliffs, and valleys.

 Cresting the final hill we observed Cheltenham in the distance.

 We could just make out the famous racecourse and steeple chase course in Cheltenham.

 Groups of runners displaying racing bibs began to pass us.
 We found out that we were right in the middle of a four-day, 100-mile event, The Cotswold Way Challenge.
 As the runners passed us, we shouted out our words of encouragement while we continued the walk.
 A cute little pony and his buckskin horse buddy ambled over to the fence to say hello, looking for non-existent treats.